adepierre/Botcraft/README.md

 - BOTCRAFT_GAME_VERSION [1.XX.X or latest]
 - BOTCRAFT_BUILD_EXAMPLES [ON/OFF]
 - BOTCRAFT_BUILD_TESTS [ON/OFF]
+- BOTCRAFT_BUILD_TESTS_ONLINE [ON/OFF] To build additional tests.
+Requires java and launches a local vanilla server.
 - BOTCRAFT_OUTPUT_DIR [PATH] Base output build path.
 Binaries, assets and libs will be created in subfolders of this path (default: top project dir)
 - BOTCRAFT_COMPRESSION [ON/OFF] Add compression ability, must be ON to connect to a server with compression enabled
 - BOTCRAFT_ENCRYPTION [ON/OFF] Add encryption ability, must be ON to connect to a server in online mode